 - The Bottom Line on Refinance Closing Costs

-The closing costs involved with mortgage refinancing are similar to the closing costs paid when you first bought the home.
-They include fees charged by your lender and other third parties.
-Closing costs may include underwriting fees, appraisal fees, inspection fees, credit report fees, title fees, discount points, and attorney fees.
+The closing costs you pay when refinancing are similar to the closing costs you paid when you bought your home.
+Closing costs are fees charged by your lender and other third parties, and often include underwriting fees, appraisal fees, credit report fees, title fees, discount points, and attorney fees.

-Each lender will have its own closing costs associated with refinancing a mortgage.
+Each lender has its own closing costs for refinancing a mortgage.
 Refinance closing costs also may vary based on the type of mortgage loan you have, where you live, and how you structure your refinance.

-Here’s a look at common refinancing closing costs, how much you can expect to pay for each, and whether they are required or optional.
+Here’s a look at some of the common home closing costs for a refinance, how much are closing costs on a house typically, and whether these expenses are required or optional.

-While fees for underwriting are often included in application fees, some lenders may charge separate underwriting fees — especially if they don’t charge application fees.
+Underwriting often is included in the application fee, though some lenders may charge separate underwriting fees — especially if they don’t charge an overall application fee.
 In this case, the underwriting fees will cover administrative tasks related to accepting, reviewing, and analyzing your refinance application.

-An appraisal helps determine the fair market value of the home, and allows your lender to decide how much it’s willing to lend you with a refinance.
+An appraisal determines the fair market value of the home, which your lender will use in deciding how much to let you borrow with a refinance.

-Appraisal and inspection fees are typically paid directly to the appraiser or inspector.
-Fees vary according to your location, property layout, and the size of your home.
+Inspection fees are typically paid directly to the inspector, while appraisals are ordered and paid for by your lender.
+Fees vary according to your location, the property layout, and the size of your home.
 Costs tend to range from about $300 to $500 for an inspection, and $300 to $700 for an appraisal.

-A mortgage lender needs to know where a borrower’s credit stands to issue any loan.
-This involves pulling their credit from one or more of the three credit reporting agencies.
+Before issuing any loan, a mortgage lender will check a borrower’s credit.
+This involves pulling their credit report and credit score from one or more of the three major credit reporting agencies.

-The cost of pulling an applicant’s credit report may be included in the application fees, or as part of the underwriting fees.
-With some lenders, though, this may be a separate fee, to the tune of about $30 or less.
-A credit report fee is the only fee that lenders are allowed to charge before providing you with at least a loan estimate.
+The cost of pulling an applicant’s credit report may be included in the application fees or as part of the underwriting fees.
+With some lenders, this may be a separate fee, to the tune of about $30.
+A credit report fee is the only fee that lenders are allowed to charge before providing you with a loan estimate.

-Title fees are related to your home’s title search.
-This involves researching your home in government records to ensure that the title is free from unknown liens or other claims to ownership.
-The cost for a title search averages $200 to $400, and most lenders will require this as part of the refinance approval process.
+Title fees involve researching your home in government records to ensure that the title is free from unknown liens or other claims to ownership.
+The cost for a title search averages $200 to $400, and most lenders require this as part of the refinance approval process.

-If you want a better interest rate on your refinance, you could consider purchasing points.
-Mortgage points are a way of lowering your interest rate for an upfront cost.
-If you plan to stay in your home for a while, the interest savings over the life of the loan can make up for the cost of buying points upfront.
+If you want a better interest rate on your refinance, you could buy mortgage points, also known as discount points.
+Points reduce your interest rate for an upfront fee.
+If you plan to stay in your home for a while, the interest savings over the life of the loan can make up for the upfront cost of buying points.

 Buying points is optional, and might not be offered by all lenders.